-10. Autograder Information
+11. Autograder Information

-Because the challenge of PA4 relies a bit more on your ability to research topics and implement what you find, the autograder is also done differently.
+Because the challenge of PA4 lies in your ability to research topics and implement what you find, the autograder is also done differently.
 Some simple autograder tests are made available for you, but you should test your solution more thoroughly to make sure your implementation is correct.